vitest-dev/vitest/packages/vite-node/README.md

 ### Debug Transformation

-Sometimes you might inspect the transformed code to investigate issues.
-You can set environment variable `VITE_NODE_DEBUG_DUMP=true` to let vite-node write transformed result of each module under `.vite-node/dump`.
+Sometimes you might want to inspect the transformed code to investigate issues.
+You can set environment variable `VITE_NODE_DEBUG_DUMP=true` to let vite-node write the transformed result of each module under `.vite-node/dump`.

-If you want to debug by modifying the dumped code, you can set environment variable `VITE_NODE_DEBUG_DUMP=load` instead and vite-node will skip the transformation but read the code from dumpped files when they exists.
+If you want to debug by modifying the dumped code, you can change the value of `VITE_NODE_DEBUG_DUMP` to `load` and search for the dumpped files and use them for executing.

 ```bash
 VITE_NODE_DEBUG_DUMP=load vite-node example.ts